 The Engaged Faculty Scholars program allows two faculty members from our network the chance to carry out a self-designed project that advances the scholarship of engagement at their institution.
 The selected faculty also work together to expand faculty engagement at another member campus.

 The 12-month program provides a cash stipend, a budget for travel and professional development, and a complimentary resource.
-Engaged Faculty Scholars may also present their work at the PACE Conference or assist in the production of our online journal, Partnerships.

 Dr. Laura Gonzalez

 Associate Professor, Teacher Education and Higher Education Department

 As an Engaged Faculty Scholar, Gonzalez will work to create a guidebook specifically for school staff who work with students with various immigration statuses.
 This guidebook will include personal narratives from people in the school system to help raise awareness of these experiences while nurturing empathy among teachers and administrators.
 A practical approach focused on how to work effectively with students who might be navigating similar barriers to educational pathways such as lack of in-state tuition for DACA recipients will also be included.

 In her proposal, Gonzalez highlights the need for a resource guide in the educational setting:

 “Both the national literature base and our local interviewees have indicated that many school staff are unaware of resources to help students with DACA or who are undocumented in their post-secondary educational planning, so students have relied on networks of peers and immigration advocacy groups in the community.”